Quantum computing of nonlinear reacting flows via the probability density function method: Conclusions

 \acknowledgement{Acknowledgments} \addvspace{10pt}

 This work has been supported in part by the National Natural Science Foundation of China (Nos.
-52306126, 12525201, 12432010, and 12588201), the National Key R\&D Program of China (Grant No. 2023YFB4502600), and the Xplore Prize.
+52306126, 12525201, 12432010, and 12588201), the Beijing Natural Science Foundation (No. F261001), and the National Key R\&D Program of China (No. 2023YFB4502600).

 \baselineskip 9pt

 \baselineskip 10pt